AlexaWu/Python---Databases-and-Web-Data/Using Python to Access Web Data.md

 _**Exploring the HyperText Transport Protocol**_

-You are to retrieve the following document using the HTTP protocol in a way that you can examine the HTTP Response headers.
+Retrieve the following document using the HTTP protocol in a way that you can examine the HTTP Response headers.

 http://data.pr4e.org/intro-short.txt
-There are three ways that you might retrieve this web page and look at the response headers:

-**Preferred:** Modify the socket1.py program to retrieve the above URL and print out the headers and data.
-Make sure to change the code to retrieve the above URL - the values are different for each URL.
+Retrieve the above URL and print out the headers and data.
 Open the URL in a web browser with a developer console or FireBug and manually examine the headers that are returned.

 #### Python code: